-How much more tax revenue can the Spanish government generate by making income taxes more progressive?
-Two considerations motivate this question.
-First, in all developed economies, economic booms are usually associated with reductions in taxes on personal income and, in particular, in the top marginal tax rates.
+Second, in all developed economies, economic booms are usually associated with reductions in taxes on personal income and, in particular, in the top marginal tax rates.
 In contrast, economic downturns are followed by tax increases (OECD (2019)).
 Spain is not an exception.
 As Figure 1 shows, with the high economic growth in the early 2000s, the top marginal tax rates were reduced by about 5 percentage points.
 This was reversed quickly with the 2008 financial crisis, and the top rates increased by more than 10 percentage points.
 Taxes were again reduced in the aftermath of the crisis.

-Second, there is an active public debate, both among academics and policymakers, on the most effective policies to address growing economic inequality.
-While many agree that there might be room for more redistribution and more extensive social programs, it is less clear whether higher progressivity of personal income taxes is the best way to generate the needed revenue (Blanchard and Rodrick (2019), Kopczuk (2019), and Saez and Zucman (2019)).
+Finally, there is an active public debate, both among academics and policymakers, on the most effective policies to address growing economic inequality.
+While many agree that there might be room for more redistribution and more extensive social programs, it is less clear whether higher progressivity of personal income taxes is the best way to generate the needed revenue (Blanchard and Rodrik (2019), Kopczuk (2019), and Saez and Zucman (2019)).
 Since "the fundamental role of tax policy is to raise revenue to finance expenditures" (Kopczuk (2019)), it is crucial to understand how much revenue can be raised by making taxes on personal income more progressive.